Research clusters

 Gender and Sexuality

-This research cluster will host activities and create a diverse research community that enriches ToRS’ and the Faculty of Humanities' research efforts that focus on gender and sexuality.
+This research cluster will host activities and create a diverse research community that enriches ToRS’ and the Faculty of Humanities research efforts that focus on gender and sexuality.
 It involves researchers at all career stages and aims to develop and sustain interdisciplinary perspectives by providing opportunities for ideas within and beyond ToRS, and Humanities.
 These interdisciplinary perspectives include, but are not limited to, the intersection of gender and sexuality with religion, culture, politics, economy, history, media, politics, and power structures.
 Given the different research backgrounds of the cluster’s members, the proposed cluster strengthens regional and global comparative perspectives on gender and sexuality.
 Our different research projects diversify Western-centered approaches to gender by developing analyses of gender empowerment and gendered inequalities in different world regions.
 This cluster also welcomes methodological debates and the sharing of research experiences across and between different disciplines.

 Coordinators: Jihan Zakarriya og Petek Onur